JunanPan/Raft-Protocol-in-distributed-system/README.md

 go test -run 2A
 ```

-We will also check your code for race conditions using Go’s race detector:
+Check code for race conditions using Go’s race detector:

 ```sh
 go test -race -run 2A
 ```

-#### 2. Full test

 To execute all the tests, run the following from the `src/github.com/cmu440/raft/` folder